 All parents are strongly urged to come and participate.
-The Parent Teacher Interview Night for 2024 will be held early in second term.
-Please, refer to the newsletter for more information.
-If an interview has been requested on the Interim Report and you cannot attend the Interview Night, please contact the teacher by telephoning reception.
+The Parent Teacher Interview Nights for 2025 will be held in Week 10 of Term 1 for Years 7, 11 & 12 and in Week 2 of Term 3 for Years 8 - 10.
+Please refer to the newsletter for more information.
+If an interview has been requested on the Interim Report or Semester 1 report and you cannot attend the Interview Night, please contact the teacher by telephoning reception.